People often wrongly assume that “Thinking” personalities like the ISTJ, ISTP, INTJ, or INTP are devoid of emotion.

-I have been called a “cold” person on more than one occasion.
-No one likes to be known as cold or heartless or ice queen; yet I have heard this reference way too often.
-Once, an ex-boyfriend said I was cold and unreachable.
-In a totally different setting, a friend of a friend called me cold and snobbish.
+No one likes to be known as cold, heartless, or even “ice queen,” but I’ve gotten this comment about my personality far too often.
+Once, an ex-boyfriend said I was cold and “unreachable.”
+In a totally different setting, a friend of a friend called me cold and “snobbish.”

-These words haunted me for a long time, until I took a psychology class and understood my personality better.
-I must say, understanding my personality is one of the best things that has happened to me.
-The self-awareness that comes with understanding my personality means that I am not easily brought down by other people’s opinions of me.
+Those words haunted me for a long time, until I took a psychology class and understood myself better.
+I must say, understanding my personality is one of the best things that’s happened to me.
+The self-awareness that comes with better understanding how I tick means that I’m not as easily brought down by other people’s opinions as I used to be.

-Those who take the time to know me understand that I am not cold and snobbish.
-In fact, I can be a softy when around those I care about.
+Those who take the time to get to know me understand that I’m not cold and snobbish.
+In fact, I can be a real softy when around those I care about.

-I’ve been called a cold person when I didn’t respond to situations as it was expected of me.
-Situations like not celebrating as expected, not reciprocating a heartfelt comment, being terrible at comforting someone, not jumping in ecstasy when presented with a well-meant gift, or not showing empathy when it seemed called for.
+I’ve been called cold when I didn’t respond to situations as it was expected of me.
+Situations like not celebrating as expected, not reciprocating a heartfelt comment, being terrible at comforting someone, not jumping in ecstasy when presented with a well-meant gift, or generally just not showing strong emotions when it seemed called for.

-Failure to display emotion easily may seem cold and may be taken very wrongly by the other person.
-It’s hard to know what a Thinking introvert is feeling.
-Often, a Thinking introvert will analyze a situation and form very different scenarios in their mind than would be expected.
+Failure to display exuberant emotion might seem cold and may be taken very wrongly by others.
+It may seem like it’s hard to know what a Thinking introvert is feeling.
+Often, a Thinking introvert will analyze a situation and form very different scenarios in their mind than others would.

-For example, when a boyfriend gives me a gift for no special reason, I think things like, “Does this mean this relationship is serious?
+For example, when my boyfriend gives me a gift for no special reason, I think things like, “Does this mean the relationship is serious?
 Oh, now I have to get him a gift!
 He bought me a book, he really is awesome!”
-As much as I am grateful about the present, I usually fail to display how I feel at that moment because other thoughts are running through my mind — even though I am really happy.
+Even though I’m grateful for the present, I usually fail to display how I feel at the moment because other thoughts are running through my mind — even though I am really happy.

-Thinking introverts, like INTJs, INTPs, ISTJs, and ISTPs, tend to be misunderstood because they don’t say much about what they feel.
-For example, if you give them a present, they may simply say thank you, showing little emotion, like I do.
-And yet that gift means a lot to them.
-If you take the time to observe, you will notice how delicately they treat the gift, or keep it close.
+Thinking introverts like the INTJ, INTP, ISTJ, and ISTP tend to be incredibly misunderstood because they don’t say much about what they feel.
+In the above-mentioned gift scenario, these personality types may simply say thank you, showing little emotion, and yet that gift means a lot to them.
+If you take the time to observe, you will notice how delicately they treat it or keep it close.

 Showing emotion can be challenging for Thinking personalities — especially for thinkers who are also introverts, because all introverts are private and reserved by nature.
 Thinkers are likely to detach themselves when feelings are involved.
 Due to their analytical and logical nature, they may inadvertently hurt the feelings of others without knowing it.
-Sometimes they put logic in situations where it is not called for.
+Sometimes they put logic in situations where it’s not called for.

 Thinkers vs. Feelers

-One of the dimensions of Myers-Briggs personality types is the Thinking aspect.
-The theory is that each person presents as either an extrovert or introvert, a sensor or intuitive, a thinker or feeler, or a judger or perceiver.
-Taking a personality assessment is a good place to start in determining your preferences.
+One of the dimensions of Myers-Briggs personalities is the Thinking aspect.
+The theory is that each person presents as either an Extrovert or Introvert, a Sensor or Intuitive, a Thinker or Feeler, or a Judger or Perceiver.
+Taking a reliable personality assessment is a good place to start in determining your preferences.

-To illustrate this difference, let’s use an example of a Thinking husband and a Feeling wife.
-The wife has just lost her sister and comes to her husband crying.
+To illustrate this difference, let’s use a simple example involving a Thinking husband and a Feeling wife.
+The wife’s sister has just died so she comes to her husband crying.
 The husband is pained by his wife’s sorrow and thinks of how he can help.
 So he answers, “I will take care of the funeral costs.”
 The wife gets hurt by the words of her husband.
-She says, “My sister just died, and you are already thinking about the funeral?
-I am hurting here!”
+She says, “My sister just died, and you’re already thinking about the funeral?
+I’m hurting here!”

 The wife expects comfort from her husband.
-Her heart is bleeding, and a hug and some comforting words is what she needs.
-The husband, on the other hand, understands the wife is hurt, and he thinks that the best way he can help is by solving a problem — the funeral costs.
+Her heart is bleeding, and a hug and some comforting words is what she really needs at that moment.
+The husband, on the other hand, understands the wife is hurt and thinks that the best way he can help is by solving a problem — the funeral costs.
 Thinking personalities tend to seek solutions while maybe all that was needed was a listening ear.

-Relationships between thinkers and feelers have their pros and cons.
-Even though they clash sometimes, they can balance each other with logic and empathy.
-The Feeling type brings some magic and softness to the relationship, while the Thinker brings a more objective perspective.
+Relationships between Thinkers and Feelers have their pros and cons.
+Even though they clash at times, they can balance each other with logic and empathy.
+The Feeling type brings magic and softness to the relationship, while the Thinker brings a more objective perspective.

-When two Thinking personalities are in a relationship, everything is about logic.
-There is trust and rational decision-making, and they will show affection differently — no tears of gratitude.
+When two Thinking personalities are in a relationship, everything is about impersonal logic.
+There is trust and rational decision-making, and they will show affection differently — probably no tears of gratitude.

 But please know that deep down, this person does have tender spots in their heart.
 So please don’t ever call a Thinking type cold.
 We do have emotions.
 We just have a different way of showing them.